 3 – How long do you need life insurance cover for?

-If you are a new parent, time and money is probably limited, so you will want to pay as little on your monthly premiums as possible.
+If you are a new parent, time and money is probably limited, so you will want to pay as little as possible on your monthly premium.

 It is a case of making sure you are not over-protected and paying unnecessarily high premiums, but equally making sure you are not under-protected and leaving your family vulnerable.